zspann/cssi-prework-javascript-string-lab-1/README.md

 5. Open `encoder.js`.
 Follow the instructions in the comments to add code that translates `userString` into basic l33t before it is returned.

-6. Run `learn` to make sure the function passes the tests!
+6. Open `SpecRunner.html` to check and see if the function passes the tests!